Portland is a Sanctuary City

 Completed

-This project creates temporary waivers and permanent changes to zoning regulations to provide regulatory relief in the building of housing projects.
-It addresses several issues identified in the housing production survey conducted by the Bureau of Development Services.
+This project created temporary waivers and permanent changes to zoning regulations to provide regulatory relief in the building of housing projects.
+It addressed several issues identified in the housing production survey run by the Bureau of Development Services.
+Became effective March 1, 2024.

 Improved Corrosion Control Treatment Project